Erta Ale: Geology

 Erta Ale is 613 m high, with one or sometimes two active lava lakes at the summit which occasionally overflow on the south side of the volcano.
-It is notable for holding the longest-existing lava lake, present since the early years of the twentieth century (1906).
-Volcanoes with lava lakes are very rare: there are only eight in the world.
+It is notable for holding the longest-existing lava lake, present since at least 1906.
+Volcanoes with lava lakes are rare: there were only eight in the world reported in 2019.

-Erta Ale means "smoking mountain" in the local Afar language and its southernmost pit is known locally as "the gateway to Hell".
+Erta Ale means "smoking mountain" in the local Afar language and its southernmost pit is known locally as "the gateway to hell".
 In 2009, it was mapped by a team from the BBC using three-dimensional laser techniques, in order for the mapping team to maintain a distance and avoid the lakes' searingly hot temperatures.

-Erta Ale is centered over the East African Rift system, which is a triple junction setting whose movements are resulting in the formation of a pull-apart basin or rift.
-The volcano comprises mainly mafic material which has been brought up to the surface caused by unroofing of the mantle due to this rift formation.
+Erta Ale is located in the Afar triple junction where three tectonic plates split apart: the African plate, the Arabian plate and the Somali plate.
+Specifically, it lies almost at the end of the southern Red Sea Rift, where tectonic extension (via normal faults) proceeds in conjunction with igneous intrusions to generate a new oceanic crust between Africa and Arabia.
+The volcano comprises mainly mafic lavas which were brought up to the surface by dike emplacement during a rifting event.

-There was a major eruption on 25 September 2005 which killed 250 head of livestock and forced thousands of nearby residents to flee.
+A major eruption occurred on 25 September 2005 which killed 250 heads of livestock and forced thousands of nearby residents to flee.
 There was further lava flow in August 2007, forcing the evacuation of hundreds and leaving two missing.
-An eruption on 4 November 2008 was reported by scientists at Addis Ababa University.
-Another eruption was reported in January 2017.
+A new eruption started in November 3, 2008 at the Alu-Dalafilla volcanic centre, at the northern end of the Erta Ale range.
+The latest eruptive activity started in January 2017, with outpouring of lava flows extending for kilometers from the vent, and lasted until March 2020; volcanic pulses have occurred since that time, lasting until at least April 2024.

 Tourism

-Erta Ale is the most regularly visited volcano in the Danakil Alps.
+Erta Ale is the most regularly visited volcano in the Danakil Depression.
 However, not much is known about the volcano, and the surrounding terrain is some of the most inhospitable on Earth, making travel difficult and dangerous.
 The Afar region also experiences intermittent ethnic violence due to unification struggles by the native Afar people.
 On January 17, 2012, a group of European tourists was attacked at Erta Ale.
 Five tourists were killed, two taken as hostages and seven others wounded.
 The Afar Revolutionary Democratic Unity Front (ARDUF) claimed responsibility for the attack and released the two kidnapped tourists in March 2012.
 One travel guide recommends hiring "one or maybe two armed guards or police" as guides to visit Erta Ale.
 Commercial tour companies offer tours to Erta Ale which are generally accompanied by military escort.

 In December 2017, a German tourist was fatally shot while descending Erta Ale.